An amake system may encompass multiple amake

 rule's commands are executed as usual, the updated target's

-metadata is stored by sqld
+metadata is stored by sqld, and the updated target's

 files are hard-linked or copied to the cache filesystem.
 A